-No notifications were received from adjacent MS4s.
+No new interconnections were made with adjacent MS4s, and no notifications were received from adjacent MS4s.

 IDDE POLICY & PROCEDURES

 The University has implemented a campus wide IDDE policy in order to establish methods for controlling the introduction of pollutants into the MS4.
 The policy includes procedures for field screening, notification of spills and illicit discharges, tracking, enforcement and training with the goal of eliminating unauthorized discharges.